oaktreeapps/admin_panel_cli/README.md

 The CLI allows you to create resources at the frontend and corresponding routes & models at the backend with one command.

-Everything is controlled in the `kitconfig` folder.
+Everything is controlled in the `kitconfig` folder

 ## Installation